United Arab Emirate (UAE): A Complete Guide for expat

 • Arabian Coffee

-The UAE’s public and private healthcare services are regulated by the Ministry of Health and Prevention, the Abu Dhabi Department of Health, and the Dubai Health Authority.
+The UAE’s healthcare system, including both private and public sectors, is regulated by the Ministry of Health and Prevention, the Abu Dhabi Department of Health, and the Dubai Health Authority.
 They provide a high-quality and advanced medical system that is free for UAE residents and provide insurance plans for foreigners.
 The infrastructure of the UAE health system is one of the best in the world.
-The hospitals in UAE have 2.06 beds per 1,000 inhabitants as per Statista reports, 2024.
+The hospitals in the UAE have 2.06 beds per 1,000 inhabitants as per Statista reports, 2024.
 However, they faced a lack of nurses, with only 31 nurses per 10,000 population, as per reports of the World Health Organization (WHO), 2024.

-The United Arab Emirates doesn’t have standardized minimal wages.
+The United Arab Emirates doesn’t have a standardized minimum wage.
 These vary with profession, skill level, and location.
 However, the average salary for a common profession in Dubai is AED 15,700, as reported by the Time Doctor.
 In finance and accounting, the monthly salary ranges between AED 10,000 and AED 130,000, as per reports of Expatica.

 The economy of the UAE has 70% of its GDP from non-oil sectors, such as tourism, aviation, financial services, and real estate, as per reports of the Department of Foreign Affairs and Trade, 2024.
 However, in the past years, 90% of the UAE’s revenue was generated by oil and gas resources.
-The Dirham is the official currency of UAE, which is pledged with US dollars at the rate of 3.6 AED to 1 dollar.
-The strategic government and financial reserves resulted in a GDP of AED 430 billion in 2024, with an increase of 3.4%, as reported by Reuters.
+The Dirham is the official currency of the UAE, which is pegged to US dollars at the rate of 3.6 AED to 1 dollar.
+The strategic government and financial reserves resulted in a GDP of AED 430 billion in 2024, with an increase of 3.4%, as reported by Reuters